Moya is a trial lawyer who understands your business.

 In addition to a variety of commercial disputes, clients turn to Moya for her experience and knowledge on cases involving allegations of breach of fiduciary and other employment duties and misuse of confidential information claims.
-She also focuses on infrastructure litigation, including bid/tender, fairness and procurement processes.
+She also focuses on infrastructure litigation, including design/construction deficiencies, bid/tender, fairness and procurement processes.
 Clients in the infrastructure and construction industries will benefit from her ability to provide real time strategic litigation risk management advice on a variety of procurement law.

 Moya has both a trial and appellate practice.
 She has appeared before all levels of Court, including the Supreme Court of Canada, and has been counsel in private arbitrations involving issues of professional negligence and commercial disputes.